spdx/spdx-spec/chapters/appendix-X-custom-license-namespaces.md

 ## Brief overview

-This appendix defines a format and mechanism for using the existing `LicenseRef-` format in a manner that enables stable identifier usage.
+This appendix defines two formats and mechanisms for using the existing `LicenseRef-` format in a manner that enables stable identifier usage.
 Under this system:

-1. each license "namespace" consists of a standard order DNS name (such as `example.com`) that is under the control of the namespace maintainer's organization;
+1. each license "namespace" consists of either a standard order DNS name (such as `example.com`) or an organization name (such as `ExampleCorp`) that is under the control of the namespace maintainer's organization;
-2. the namespace maintainer creates an SPDX document defining license texts and corresponding identifiers with the DNS name included, as described below, and publishes it publicly at a URL under the namespace domain;
+2. the namespace maintainer creates an SPDX document defining license texts and corresponding identifiers with the DNS name or organization name included, as described below, and publishes it publicly at a URL under the namespace domain;
 3. the namespace and the SPDX document URL is registered with the SPDX project; and
 4. identifiers in the format described below can then be used by anyone, as long as they are defined in the SPDX document available at the registered URL.

-## Format
+## Format 1: DNS name

-For purposes of this appendix, a valid "namespace" is a standard order DNS name, such as `example.com`.
+For purposes of this appendix, a valid "namespace" using the DNS name format is a standard order DNS name, such as `example.com`.
+The DNS name, when represented here, can only use characters permitted by the license expression syntax (e.g., letters, digits, "-" and ".".
+It should not contain a period followed by a hyphen, as that denotes the end of the namespace.
 Each custom license identifier under this namespace consists of the following, in order:
 1. the prefix `LicenseRef-`
-2. the namespace, preceded by a period, and followed by a period and hyphen (e.g., `.example.com.-`)
+2. the namespace, preceded by a **period**, and followed by a **period and hyphen** (e.g., `.example.com.-`)
 3. any other characters permitted by the license expression syntax (e.g., letters, digits, "-" and ".")

 For example, for the `example.com` namespace, the following could be valid identifiers: